perceptimatic/faetarspeech/index.md

 - Participants are provided with a dev kit that allows them to calculate scores on the dev and train sets.
 - To ensure that participants can be confident in their results before submission, while maintaining comparability across participants, we also propose standardized alternative splits within the train set, which participants can use to do held-out evaluations without relying only on the small dev set.
 - Participants must sign a data agreement preventing redistribution before accessing the data set.
+- Each research group may make **no more than four submissions** for evaluation.

 ### Tracks

 1. **Constrained ASR.** Participants should focus on the challenge of improving ASR architectures to work with small, poor-quality sets.
 May not use any external resources beyond the **train** set.
 No external pre-trained acoustic models or language models are allowed.
 The unlabelled portion of the Faetar challenge data set is not allowed either.

-The three other tracks are not mutually exclusive:
+Three other "thematic tracks" can be explored, and should not be considered mutually exclusive:

 2. **Using pre-trained acoustic models or language models.** Participants focus on the most effective way to make use of models pre-trained on other languages.
 3. **Using unlabelled data.** The challenge data also includes ~20 hrs of unlabelled data.
 Participants focus on finding the most effective way to make use of it.
 4. **Dirty data.** The training data was extracted and automatically aligned from long-form audio and partial transcriptions in “cluttered” word processor files, relying on (error-prone) VAD, scraping, and alignment.
 Participants focus on improving the pipeline for extracting useful training data, with the ultimate goal of improving performance. *Participants seeking to participate in the Dirty Data challenge should indicate this on the registration form.*

+Participants should indicate at the time of submission whether they are making a **Constrained ASR** submission, and, otherwise, which of the three thematic tracks they are submitting to (possibly more than one).

+Each research group may make **no more than four submissions total** for evaluation, across all tracks.

 ###  Criteria for judging submissions

 Submissions will be evaluated on phone error rate (PER) on the test set.
 Participants are provided with a dev kit allowing them to calculate the PER on dev and train, as well as reproduce the baselines.
 Bootstrap confidence intervals can also be calculated using the dev kit to demonstrate robustness.

-A winner or tie will be declared over all tracks: all submissions falling within a 95% confidence interval of the submission with the lowest PER will be considered to have won, with the submission having the numerically lowest PER being awarded a special distinction.
-The results of the challenge will also indicate the best approaches within each track.
+A winner or tie will be declared based on PER and confidence intervals.
+All submissions falling within a 95% confidence interval of the submission with the lowest PER will be considered to have won, with the submission having the numerically lowest PER being awarded a special distinction.

+(An) **overall winner(s)** will be declared, as well as (a) winner(s) of the **Constrained ASR** track.
+The results of the challenge will also indicate the best approaches within the three other subtracks.

 ### Data and licensing